Okayama University

 (1) We will implement educational methods that proactively expand students' potential.
 Through general education where people interact, specialized education where knowledge converges, and language education where words intersect, we will implement educational methods that promote mutual understanding and personal growth, enabling students to expand their potential.

-(2) The educational system takes advantage of the unified department structure followed by four specialized courses.
+(2) The educational system takes advantage of the unified department structure followed by five specialized programs.
 In the first year, students acquire a broad foundation of knowledge in agriculture.
-After identifying their interests and aptitudes, they are assigned to one of the four courses from the second year onwards, where they take major courses to develop “specialized abilities.”
+After identifying their interests and aptitudes, they are assigned to one of the five programs from the second year onwards, where they take major programs to develop “specialized abilities.”
 In the fourth year, through the advanced and practical research experience of their graduation thesis, students cultivate the ability to learn independently, then logically summarize, express, and act on their specialized information.
 This approach emphasizes respecting one’s own specialty while engaging with various other fields, fostering collaborative thinking, action, creation, and growth across all programs.

 (3) Practical educational programs aligned with student development are offered, including study abroad programs, internships, and practicums that connect students with the local community and the world.